top of page

 4. A strong case could be made that Mary was one of Christ’s most devoted and loyal followers.

-She followed Jesus everywhere and supported Him financially, she was present at the mock trial of Jesus, she heard Pontius Pilate pronounce the death sentence upon Jesus, she saw Jesus beaten and humiliated by the crowd, she was one of the women who stood near Jesus during the crucifixion to try to comfort Him, and she was the first woman Christ appeared to after rising from the dead.
+She followed Jesus everywhere and supported Him financially.
+She was present at the mock trial of Jesus, she heard Pontius Pilate pronounce the death sentence upon Jesus, she saw Jesus beaten and humiliated by the crowd, she was one of the women who stood near Jesus during the crucifixion to try to comfort Him, and she was the first woman Christ appeared to after rising from the dead.

 5. Mary looked from a distance at Christ’s crucifixion and then moved in closer during His last suffering hours on the cross.